 Ready to let your hair down after a long week at work?
 Manchester is ready and waiting for us.
 Some of the city’s most talented performers are taking to the stage for our entertainment – from secret Jazz speakeasies to some of the coolest rock n roll venues in the city.
-Here’s our guide to the best bars to try if you fancy a bit of live music and entertainment in your life.
+Here’s our guide to the best bars in Manchester to try if you fancy a bit of live music and entertainment in your life.

 1. The Blues Kitchen